2024 Eskişehir stabbing

-Arda Küçükyetim (born 2006) was a self-described national socialist, prior to the attack he created a Telegram chat where he had a friend share the file containing his manifesto, documents written by other killers as well as photos of himself.
-Küçükyetim claimed in the manifesto that he was motivated by accelerationism, described people as "insects" and praised various white supremacist terrorists as well as other mass murderers, including the perpetrators of the Oklahoma City bombing, 2011 Norway attacks, 2017 Las Vegas shooting, and Christchurch mosque shootings.
-The manifesto also contained a warning of an incoming societal collapse and encouraged the reader to help achieve it using violent methods.
-A Telegram chat in which he posted his manifesto was later found to have also been browsed by Natalie Rupnow, the perpetrator of the Abundant Life Christian School shooting.
-Küçükyetim described his attack as a "lone wolf" act that was meant to "motivate future generations, stating "What you do will not be forgotten by me or other saints".
-He had originally intended to target an office of the Communist Party of Türkiye, but chose to attack the mosque due to preparation time constraints.

 Stabbing

-In the afternoon of 12 August 2024, Arda Küçükyetim formatted all of his devices and arrived at the vicinity of the mosque, once there he went behind a local barbershop and put on a helmet, ski mask and tactical vest, then started a livestream.
-He walked to the tea garden of the mosque where he pulled out a camping knife and slit a man's throat, leaving him in critical condition before attempting to chase down other people.
-He would go on to attack people at random in the surrounding areas of the mosque, inflicting minor injuries to four more people before getting chased and subdued by the police.
+In the afternoon of 12 August 2024, Arda Küçükyetim formatted all of his devices and arrived at the vicinity of the mosque in the Uluönder neighbourhood of Tepebaşı district.
+Behind a local barbershop, he put on a helmet, ski mask and tactical vest, then started a livestream.
+He walked to the tea garden of the mosque, located within Şehit Rüstem Demirbaş Park, where he pulled out a camping knife and slit a man's throat, leaving him in critical condition before attempting to chase down other people.
+He would go on to attack people at random in the surrounding areas of the mosque, inflicting minor injuries to four more people at Uluönder tram station before getting chased and subdued by a police officer.
 At the end of the livestream, a policeman was seen taking off his tactical vest as he lay on the ground handcuffed and surrounded by bystanders and police.
-He was also armed with pepper spray and an axe at his waist that he did not use.
+He was also armed with pepper spray, a folding knife and an axe at his waist that he did not use.

 Victims

-The victims were identified as Tevfik Arslan (73), Cumali Özemek (57), Naşit Özyürek (89), Metin Korkmaz (66) and Cemal Altıntaş (53). Özemek was the most heavily-injured one, suffering a slash to his neck.
-He recovered after 8 days' hospitalization.
+The victims were identified as Tevfik Arslan (73), Cumali Özemek (57), Naşit Özyürek (89), Metin Korkmaz (66) and Cemal Altıntaş (53).
+They were treated at Eskişehir City Hospital, Eskişehir Osmangazi University Faculty of Medicine Hospital, and Yunus Emre State Hospital. Özemek was the most heavily-injured one, suffering a slash to his neck.
+He recovered after eight days' hospitalization.